ClayDowling/tddWorkshop/08-VendingMachine/csharp-dotnetcore/README.md

 ✔ The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid ones (pennies).

-(partial) When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.
+✔  When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.

 ✔ When
 there are no coins inserted, the machine displays INSERT COIN.

-Rejected coins
+✔ Rejected coins
 are placed in the coin return.

 *NOTE:* Coin acceptors do not know about quarters, nickels, dimes, or game